firstbatchxyz/dria-blog/docs/how-to/structured_outputs.md

 ---
 categories:
 - Workflows
-description: Learn how to implement structured outputs in your workflows using Dria SDK and ensure model responses meet your JSON schema requirements.
+description: Learn about structured outputs and how to implement them in Dria Network with examples and JSON Schema.
 tags:
-- structured outputs
+- Structured Outputs
-- Dria SDK
+- Dria Network
+- JSON Schema
 - OpenAI
-- workflow automation
-- JSON schema
+- Workflows
 ---

 # Structured Outputs